aws-samples/amazon-qldb-kvs-nodejs/docs/VERIFICATION.md

         }
     }
     ```
-2. Retrieve a corresponding revision of a document with specified ID from QLDB.
+2. Retrieve document revision by `DocumentId` from the Amazon QLDB ledger.
-3. Check the revision hash provided by the user (a value of `RevisionHash` attribute from above) is the same with the one we have got from QLDB.
+3. Compare revision hash from `RevisionHash` attribute of submitted metadata with the one retrieved from the ledger.
-4. Check the DocumentId provided by the user matches the Revision ID retrieved from QLDB (now I think this might be an overkill)
-5. Compare block address data provided by the user with the block address data retrieved from QLDB

-By now we verified that document revision data provided by the user matches the corresponding revision metadata retrieved from QLDB.
-Next, we want to verify that the metadata in QLDB has not been changed as well (trust, but verify).
+By now we tested that the revision metadata passed into the function matches the corresponding revision metadata retrieved from QLDB.
+Next, we want to verify that we can compute digest value that will match with the `LedgerDigest` passed to the function.
+We will start with `RevisionHash` provided to the function and iterate through the proof (hash chain), we've got from QLDB.

-To do that, we need to verify that we can derive the same Ledger Digest as specified by the user from the Revision Hash specified by the user and using a hash chain, we've got for corresponding revision from QLDB:

-1. Take the Revision Hash and Ledger Digest provided by the user and a proof (hash chain), retrieved from QLDB.
+1. Take the `RevisionHash` and `LedgerDigest.Digest` from the input document and retrieve proof (hash chain) from QLDB.

-2. Generate a candidate Ledger Digest using the Revision Hash provided by the user and Proof (a hash chain), retrieved from QLDB.
+2. To generate a candidate `LedgerDigest`, start with `RevisionHash` and iterate through the proof (hash chain), we've got from QLDB using the [`dot` function](https://docs.aws.amazon.com/qldb/latest/developerguide/verification.tutorial-block-hash.html#verification.tutorial.step-6).

-3. Compare the candidate Ledger Digest with the Ledger Digest provided by the user.
-If they match, that means that the revision metadata of that document stored in QLDB has not been changed as well.
+3. Compare the candidate `LedgerDigest` with the `LedgerDigest` passed into the function.
+If they match, that means that the document revision, the data in block, and the whole previous QLDB ledger updates have not been changed.

+For more information see [Tutorial: Verifying data using an AWS SDK](https://docs.aws.amazon.com/qldb/latest/developerguide/verification.tutorial-block-hash.html)